 These Gluten-Free Vegan Zucchini Muffins are seriously moist, perfectly dense and studded with chocolate chips.
-They’re great for dessert, breakfast, brunch or a snack, and taste surprisingly like banana bread!
+They're fragrantly spiced, pleasantly nutty, and have a warm, toasty flavour.
+They're easily customisable, can be made either sweet or savoury, and come together in one bowl.
+They can be made refined sugar free, or made with no added sugar. great for dessert, breakfast, brunch or a snack, and taste surprisingly like banana bread!

 These muffins are made using ground walnuts which add a wonderfully nutty flavour and keep them moist and fluffy.

 To make ground walnuts, place whole walnuts into a food processor and pulse briefly until you get a fine powder.

 Tip: Make sure not to over-blend as otherwise you'll get nut butter!

 Scroll down to the bottom of the post for the full recipe.

 - The zucchini (courgette) will need to be grated - the easiest way to do this is to use a box grater.